ScreenPyHQ/screenpy/docs/topics/actors.rst

     Perry.attempts_to(Click.the(LOGIN_LINK))

 You'll notice we had to make a quick
-``LOGIN_LINK`` :class:`~screenpy.target.Target` there.
+``LOGIN_LINK`` Target there.
 We'll get to :ref:`targets` later;
+they're like stage blocking.
-they're how you direct the actors where to perform the action.
+They're how to tell your Actor where to perform the Action.

-All actions know what ability they need, and the actor must use that ability to perform them.
+All Actions know what Ability they need, and the Actor must use that Ability to perform them.
-If the actor is lacking,
+If the Actor is lacking,
 they will raise an |UnableToPerform| exception.

-After our actor has set the stage, they are ready to ask :ref:`questions`.
+After our Actor has set the stage, they are ready to ask :ref:`questions`.
-Questions and resolutions
+Questions and Resolutions
 are how to make assertions in ScreenPy, like so::

+    from screenpy.actions import See
     from screenpy.questions import Text
     from screenpy.resolutions import ReadsExactly

     THE_WELCOME_MESSAGE = Target.the("welcome_message").located_by("span.welcome")
-    Perry.should_see_the((Text.of(THE_WELCOME_MESSAGE), ReadsExactly("Welcome!"))
+    Perry.should(See.the(Text.of_the(WELCOME_MESSAGE), ReadsExactly("Welcome!"))

 That's the whole flow!
 Our Actor has successfully performed their screenplay.